-Students are expected to wear their West-MEC Adult Education t-shirt or a t-shirt/shirt/sleeved-shirt with the West-MEC Adult Education iron-on patch placed on the upper left torso.
+Students are expected to wear their West-MEC Adult Education t-shirt or a plain t-shirt/shirt/sleeved-shirt.

 Work pants/jeans must fit properly and must be worn at the waistline, be without rips/tears/stains/holes, and shall not drag on the ground.
 Shorts are never allowed in any program.